Ez4Prez/Ez4Prez/README.md

 <br>

 My name is Ezra Mays Richards.
-I am a software engineer with a niche for creative problem solving and inovative design.
+I am a software engineer with a ensuthiasm for creative problem solving and inovative design.
 I enjoy using programming languages to build projects from scratch and bring visions to reality...

 <br>
 🌱 I’m currently working towards launching a portfolio site to showcase my projects..